New Hampshire churches getting active shooter training

 MANCHESTER, N.H.
-(AP) — More than 100 people filled the pews at a New Hampshire church not to worship but learn what to do if a gunman opened fire.
+(AP) — More than 100 people filled pews at a New Hampshire church, not to worship but to learn what to do if a gunman opened fire.

-WMUR-TV reports that the training on Saturday followed a scary incident in which someone entered Grace Episcopal Church and caused a disturbance.
+WMUR-TV reports the Saturday training followed a scary scene in which someone entered Grace Episcopal Church and caused a disturbance.

 Terry Choate, president and CEO of Blue-U Defense, said the goal was to teach people how to prepare themselves for an active-shooter scenario.
 He said more churches are requesting the training after several church shootings across the country.